Can I Get Approved for a Mortgage? | 2025

 On average, FHA borrowers get approved with lower credit scores, lower down payments, and higher debt-to-income ratios than conventional loan borrowers.

-Average profile for FHA loan approval*
+Here’s the average profile for an FHA loan approval*

 • FICO score: 676